-I'm on the fifth and final book of Juliet E. McKenna's Tales of Einarinn series.
-It's been a wonderful journey, and one I would have missed if the author hadn't decided to resurrect her novels from the graveyard of out-of-print paper books.
+I'm thinking of re-reading Juliet E. McKenna's Tales of Einarinn series.
+It was a wonderful journey the first time around, and one I would have missed if the author hadn't decided to resurrect her novels from the graveyard of out-of-print paper books.

-After deciding to chuck Amazon out of my life and throw in my lot with these independent, DRM-free, devil-may-care types, I started searching in earnest for online bookshops that would satisfy my requirements.
-One of the first shops I came across was Wizard's Tower (the shop itself is now closed due to the recent EU VAT law).
-With fewer books for sale than the corporate warehouses, the picks were more curated than simply stocked, and were a glimpse into the realms of fantasy, science fiction and other genres that was miles away from the bestseller-clone, algorithm-driven listings a reader might come across these days.
+After deciding to chuck Amazon out of my life in 2013, and throw in my lot with these independent, DRM-free, devil-may-care types; I started searching in earnest for online bookshops that would satisfy my requirements.
+One of the first shops I came across was Wizard's Tower.
+With fewer books for sale than the corporate warehouses, the picks were more curated than simply stocked, and were a glimpse into the realms of fantasy, science fiction and other genres that was miles away from the bestseller-clone, algorithm-driven listings readers are faced with these days.

 I found books that I really wanted to read.